jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

 ### Dealing with spaces

-- The select clause is case-sensitive, avoid using spaces.&#x20;
+- The select clause is case-sensitive, avoid using spaces.

 ```yaml
 # Working, notice there no spaces in the variable name